-- 1) Completion of application and related procedures; - 2) Achieve a score of 30th percentile on the Psychological Services Bureau, Inc. - (PSB) entrance exam.
-If after the third attempt on the entrance examination you have not received a score of at least 30 you will need to make an appointment with your advisor; - 3) Submission of an autobiography; - 4) Documentation of physical examination and immunization records; - 5) Ability to comply with health-related standards and meet minimum essential skill requirements; - 6) Payment of fees for liability insurance; - 7) Documentation of current CPR certification; - 8) Completion of background check.
+2) Achieve a score of 30th percentile on the Psychological Services Bureau, Inc. (PSB) entrance exam.
+If after the third attempt on the entrance examination you have not received a score of at least 30 you will need to make an appointment with your advisor;

+3) Documentation of physical examination and immunization records;

+4) Ability to comply with health-related standards and meet minimum essential skill requirements;

+- 5) Payment of fees for liability insurance; - 6) Documentation of current CPR certification; - 7) Completion of background check.